mutsuyuki/Tuick/Assets/Tuick/README.md

 ## Notes

-- The Build directory is used for generated files and is excluded from version control
+- This package generates intermediate build files within the `Assets/Tuick/Build/` directory in your project's Assets folder.
+A .gitignore file is automatically created inside Assets/Tuick/Build/ to exclude its contents from version control
 - Make sure to refresh the UXML/USS lists after creating new components
-- When using this package in a new project, you may need to create the necessary directories (Build, Template, etc.) if they don't exist.
-The framework will attempt to create them automatically, but you can also create them manually if needed.
+- The framework will automatically create all necessary directories in the Assets folder when needed
+- The package includes a build preprocessor that automatically regenerates all necessary files before building your project, so you don't need to worry about missing files in CI/CD environments
-- This package is designed to work with Unity's UI Toolkit, so make sure you have UI Toolkit enabled in your project.
+- This package is designed to work with Unity's UI Toolkit, so make sure you have UI Toolkit enabled in your project

 ## License